Energy retrofit rebates for stratas

 When exploring rebates for upgrades and retrofits to improve energy efficiency of strata buildings, the first step is understanding whether the strata corporation or the owner of a strata lot is responsible for the repair and maintenance of the component.
 The Strata Property Act (SPA) and bylaws set out who is responsible for repair and maintenance including replacement.
 To learn more see Who pays for repairs?
 Owner or strata?

-Example 2: The gas boiler that heats hot water for a condo building is near the end of its life.
+Example 2: Common Heating: The gas boiler that heats hot water for a condo building is near the end of its life.
 Since it’s common property, the strata corporation is responsible for it.
 The strata council should look for rebates available to strata corporations.

-Example 4: A strata lot in a duplex or townhouse unit has its own gas furnace or electric baseboard heating.
+Example 4: Townhouse Heat Pump: A strata lot in a duplex or townhouse unit has its own gas furnace or electric baseboard heating.
 The owner is interested in getting a heat pump.
 The owner should look for rebates available to individuals.
 The owner will need permission before making alterations to common property such as putting holes in an exterior wall.
 There are numerous legal considerations.
 For example, when considering a location for the outdoor compressor unit, check the strata plan to see if the location is designated as common property, limited common property, or part of the strata lot.
 See Handling requests for heat pumps and air conditioners to learn more.

-Example 6: An owner in a townhouse complex wants to replace the windows because there are rebates available to individuals.
-Under the SPA and bylaws, the strata corporation is responsible for exterior walls, windows, insulation, etc. These are common expenses of the strata corporation.
-The strata expects it might replace windows in 5 or 6 years.
+Example 6: Townhouse Windows: An owner in a townhouse complex with 4 buildings wants to replace the windows because there are rebates available to individuals.
+Under the SPA and bylaws, the strata corporation is responsible for exterior walls, windows, insulation, etc. The strata expects it might replace windows in 5 or 6 years.
 However, the owner wants new windows now and offers to pay the cost.
-She signs an indemnity agreement to take responsibility for the alterations.
+She signs an indemnity agreement to take responsibility for the cost and any future expenses related to the alterations.
 Six years later the strata owners approve a project to replace the windows in 2 buildings to be funded by a special levy.
+Owners who chose to pay for work on their own are not exempt from paying their proportionate share of a special levy.
 All owners contribute to a special levy.
-Owners who chose to pay for work on their own are not exempt from paying their proportionate share of a special levy.
-To avoid disputes and legal complications, it is advisable to look for rebates for strata corporations, and seek legal advice as needed.
+To avoid disputes and legal complications, it is advisable for the council to seek rebates available to strata corporations and obtain legal advice as needed.

 CleanBC Multi-Unit Residential Building Retrofit Program